mpcmagill/academic-kickstart/content/publication/denns-generality.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "headers/bubbles-wide.jpg"
+image = "denns-generality-thumbnail.png"
-caption = "My caption 😄"
+caption = "The first 27 of 192 canonical components from the first layers of trained networks.
+The first 9 span the general representation learned consistently across random initializations and varying problem parameters."

 +++